darthale/datascience-learning/learning/ml_framework.md

 This step will take the most time: you’ll repeatedly modify your model, train it, evaluate on your validation data (not the test data, at this point), modify it again, and repeat, until the model is as good as it can get.

-For NN, these are some things you should try:
+For NN, these are some things you should try to get a model that perform better on the validation set:

  - Add dropout.
  - Try different architectures: add or remove layers.
  - Add L1 and/or L2 regularization.